Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Numerical experiments

 We then successively expand it to an $m$-dimensional $\mathcal{V}_m$ using a given expansion approach.
 For $d>1$, $\mathcal{V}_d$ is non-Krylov, so are the expanded subspaces $\mathcal{V}_k$, $k=d+1,\ldots,m$.
 All the residual norms of approximate eigenpairs $(\mu_k,\tilde{x}_k)$ mean the relative residual norms

-where $\|A\|_1$ denotes the 1-norm of $A$ and $(\mu_k,\tilde{x}_k)$ is the approximate eigenpair at iteration $k$ with $\mu_k$ being the Ritz value and the unit-length $\tilde{x}_k$ being the Ritz vector or the refined Ritz vector when the standard Rayleigh--Ritz method or the refined Rayleigh--Ritz method is used on the generated subspaces.
+where $\|A\|_1$ denotes the 1-norm of $A$ and $(\mu_k,\tilde{x}_k)$ is the approximate eigenpair at iteration $k$ with $\mu_k$ being the Ritz value and the unit length $\tilde{x}_k$ being the Ritz vector or the refined Ritz vector when the standard Rayleigh--Ritz method or the refined Rayleigh--Ritz method is applied to $\mathcal{V}_k,\ k=d+1,\ldots,m$.

 We test two symmetric matrices and one unsymmetric matrix.
 The first symmetric $A=\diag(1,\frac{1}{2},\ldots,\frac{1}{n})$ with $n=10000$, whose small eigenvalues are clustered.
-We compute the smallest $\lambda=\frac{1}{n}$ and the corresponding eigenvector $x=e_n$, the last column of the $n\times n$ identity matrix.
-The second symmetric matrix is the Strak\v{o}s matrix \cite[p.
-XV]{meurant}, which is diagonal with the eigenvalues labeled in the descending order:
+We compute the smallest $\lambda=\frac{1}{n}$ and the corresponding eigenvector $x=e_n$, the last column of $I$ with order $n$.
+The second symmetric matrix is the Strak\v{o}s matrix \cite[pp. XV]{meurant}, which is diagonal with the eigenvalues labeled in the descending order:

 $i = 1, 2, \ldots, n$ and is extensively used to test the behavior of the Lanczos algorithm.
 The parameter $\rho$ controls the eigenvalue distribution.
 The large eigenvalues of $A$ are clustered for $\rho$ closer to one and better separated for $\rho$ smaller.
-We compute the largest $\lambda_1$ and the corresponding eigenvector $x=e_1$, the first column of identity matrix.
-In the experiment, we take $n=10000$, $\lambda_1=8$, $\lambda_n=-2$ and $\rho=0.99$.
+We compute the largest $\lambda_1$ and the corresponding eigenvector $x=e_1$, the first column of $I$.
+In the experiment, we take $n=10000$, $\lambda_1=8$, $\lambda_n=-2$, and $\rho=0.99$.

-The test unsymmetric matrix is {\sf cry2500} of $n=2500$ from the non-Hermitian Eigenvalue Problem Collection in the Matrix Market.\footnote{https://math.nist.gov/MatrixMarket} We are interested in the eigenvalue with the largest real part, which is clustered with some others, and the corresponding eigenvector $x$.
-For these three eigenvalue problems, we have tested $d=5,10,15,20,25$ and expand $\mathcal{V}_d$ to $\mathcal{V}_k$ for $m=100,150, 200, 300$ when comparing the subspace expansion approaches.
+The test unsymmetric matrix is {\sf cry2500} of $n=2500$ from the non-Hermitian Eigenvalue Problem Collection in the Matrix Market\footnote{https://math.nist.gov/MatrixMarket}.
+We are interested in the eigenvalue with the largest real part, which is clustered with some others, and the corresponding eigenvector $x$.
+For these three eigenvalue problems, we have tested $d=5,10,15,20,25$ and expand $\mathcal{V}_d$ to $\mathcal{V}_k$ for $m=100,150, 200, 300$ when comparing the different subspace expansion approaches.
 We only report the results on $d=20$ and $m=200$ since we have observed very similar phenomena for the other $d$'s and $m$'s.